 Photographer | Filmmaker | Visual Anthropologist

 I was four when I made my first video: two seconds of a plant and my mother, shot on one of the cameras my father brought home.
-He was a national television cameraman, and despite the scarcity that shaped much of our early life, we always had cameras, tapes, photographs.
-Ordinary moments were recorded daily and that instinct to notice, keep, and document what might otherwise vanish shaped everything.
+He was a national television cameraman, and despite the scarcity that shaped much of our early life, we always had cameras, tapes and photographs.
+Daily life was always recorded and the instinct to notice, keep, and document shaped everything.

 radmilavankoska@gmail.com